-According to http://www.businessdictionary.com “a strategic partner is a party with which a long-term agreement is reached for sharing of physical and/or intellectual resources in the achievement of a defined common objective”.
+According to https://bizfluent.com/, “when two companies agree to work together and share physical and/or intellectual resources, they form a strategic partnership.
+Their relationship is usually formalised by a business contract.
+This type of agreement aims to help both parties accomplish their goals”.
 Gen Y entrepreneur and founder of The Entourage, Jack Delosa states “a strategic partnership is a win-win relationship between two complementary businesses”.
 Delosa believes that “strategic partnerships are the most effective and fastest ways for any start-up or early-stage business to win customers and accelerate growth on a shoestring budget.”
 Through finding these complementary businesses and leveraging their client base, you will potentially gain access to more targeted prospects.

 Strategic partnerships are everywhere in business, and in order for start-ups and small businesses to grow and increase their reach, they are essential.
 Read on to learn three simple steps you should follow in order to find them, get their attention and then secure them.

 What is a complementary business?
 When searching for strategic partners, a complementary business is one that you can add value to, whilst they drive you clients from their existing client base.
 So how do you actually find these complementary businesses?
 As an allied health provider, you need to consider:

 Where do my clients go before they seek my services?

 This will obviously depend on which allied health profession you are in but for each profession, your ideal client/patient will almost always visit someone before they get to you.
 For example:

 - It is likely that physiotherapy patients may have first consulted an orthopaedic surgeon and undergone a surgical procedure, have been visiting a remedial massage therapist or have been engaging the services of a personal trainer.